heziq/168-Final-Report/README.md

 - The water model downloaded from [Rendering Resources](https://benedikt-bitterli.me/resources/), Water Caustic by Benedikt Bitterli, using the `mesh001.obj`.
-  - Below picture is the water model run with the pathtracer from hw4.
+  - Below picture is the water model run with the pathtracer  from hw4, and with newly implemented snell's law.
   - <img src="168_final_scene/water_model_with_pathtracer.png" alt="Water Model" width="250"/>
 - The cornell box model is the same as we used in HW4.